-Coal- and natural gas-fired power plants pollute our air, are major contributors to global warming, and consume vast amounts of water—harming our rivers and lakes and leaving less water for other uses.
-Wind energy has none of these problems.
-It produces no air pollution, makes no contribution to global warming, and uses no water.
+Burning fossil fuels to generate electricity pollutes our air, contributes to global warming, and consumes vast amounts of water—harming our rivers and lakes and leaving less water for other uses.
+In contrast, wind energy produces no air pollution, makes no contribution to global warming, and uses no water.